Left ventricular hypertrophy

 Overview

-Left ventricular hypertrophy is the enlargement of the muscle tissue in the wall of the heart's lower left chamber (ventricle).
+Left ventricular hypertrophy is thickening of the walls of the lower left heart chamber, called the left ventricle.
+In this condition, the heart wall becomes stiff.
+The changes make it harder for the heart to pump blood.
 The condition is often caused by high blood pressure.

 Symptoms